-For example, programmers could program RPAs to perform manual IT tasks like data entry or batching.
-In essence, RPA functions as an assistant to end-users who aren’t programmers themselves.
+In essence, RPAs function as an assistant to end-users who aren’t programmers themselves.
+For example, programmers can program RPAs to perform manual IT tasks like data entry or batching.

-In contrast, ITPA automates an area of technology management.
+In contrast, ITPA automates areas of technology management.
 First, it monitors alerts.
 Then it verifies, analyzes, and prioritizes them, notifying relevant people for further action.

 In other words, ITPA requires skilled IT experts to oversee its more complex processes.
 It’s more of a behind-the-scenes type of automation if you will.

-Note: Workload automation (WLA) can be viewed as a combination of ITPA and BPA.
+Note: Workload automation (WLA) can be viewed as combining ITPA and BPA.
 A general-purpose workflow automation solution focuses on workload balance and workflow optimization.

 Above all is orchestration.
-While automation sets up a single IT task to run on its own, “Orchestration is automating many tasks together,” as Stephen Watts of BMC puts it.
+While automation sets up a single IT task to run independently, “Orchestration is automating many tasks together,” as Stephen Watts of BMC puts it.
 Orchestration is the automation of an entire IT-driven process.

 IT automation, or IT infrastructure automation, takes a workload off your team by taking charge of repetitive, manual processes.

-As a result, it reduces human errors and frees up the team to engage in creative and collaborative work.
-As The Enterprisers Project puts it, “Automation is key to IT optimization and digital transformation.”
+As a result, it reduces human errors and frees the team to engage in creative and collaborative work.
+As The Enterprisers Project notes, “Automation is key to IT optimization and digital transformation.”

-According to Red Hat, automation is helpful for a variety of business needs like:
+According to Red Hat, there are several benefits of IT automation.
+It's helpful for a variety of business needs like:

-Configuration management: A robust configuration management solution will let developers define the infrastructure (bare metal, cloud, containers, virtualized, etc.) in a way your IT team can easily understand.
+Configuration management: A robust configuration management solution lets developers define the infrastructure (bare metal, cloud, containers, virtualized, etc.) in a way IT teams can easily understand.
 Simplifying the process to automate ad hoc scripts and practices for system management makes it easier to complete the job.

-IT migration: Automation can contribute to faster and smoother projects during an IT migration, which will reduce repetitive manual process errors.
+IT migration: Automation can contribute to faster and smoother projects during an IT migration, which reduces repetitive manual process errors.

-Provisioning: “Provisioning is about heavy lifting, whether on bare metal or in a private, hybrid, or public cloud.”
-So what was about boxes, cables, and racks in a data center is now virtualization, from software-defined datacenters, networks, and storage to containers and virtual machines.
-In other words, instead of setting up these IT environments through manual templates, roll out deployments in a datacenter with automation.
+So what was about boxes, cables, and racks in a data center is now virtualization, from software-defined data centers, networks, and storage to containers and virtual machines.
+In other words, instead of setting up these IT environments through manual templates, roll out deployments in a data center with automation.
 It works with existing infrastructure and management tools to take advantage of your current state to get to the future state you want.

 Security and compliance: “Move security to the forefront of your IT processes and be more proactive with automation.”
 Put another way, define compliance, risk management, and security policies.
 Then enforce them, remediating issues by installing them as automated steps throughout the infrastructure.